Bluegrass Lessons Course

 Bluegrass Lick Library G2 builds on the Bluegrass Lick Library G1 tutorial.
 Here I will increase the difficulty a little bit, still keeping it fairly simple as far as bluegrass goes.
 We will play over the same backing track as the G1 tutorial - G | C | D | G | - and I will show you nine more licks to add to your personal lick library.

-Published: 02/02/2012 Upgrade
+Published: 02/02/2012 Begin

 J.D.
 Jarrell

-Four Flatpicking Bluegrass Licks In G!
+4 Flatpicking Bluegrass Licks In G

 This tutorial on flatpicking was inspired by my earliest musical influences, and also the greatest flatpickers in history.
 The first lesson has a couple of licks for the G chord, then the next one I start in G and go to the 4 chord.
 Then I go back to the G chord for the third lesson, and in the last one I go to the 5 chord, and then back to the G chord to finish it up.